No 1950's megaphones, No Aluminum Butt Plugs

 Softail (All): Pipe bolts directly to frame via 3" wide heavy steel "Z" bracket.
 No oem mounts are used.
 Remove oem mounts.

-Evo Sportster: Tubular steel bracket replaces oem bracket (all rigid mount models).
-On 2004 models we supply a transmission bracket that attaches to the steel stamping that supported the mid part of the rear pipe.
+Evo Sportster: Laser cut frame bracket replaces oem bracket (all rigid mount models).
+On 2004 and later models we supply a transmission bracket that attaches to the mid part of the rear pipe.
 On 2004 models remove the large oem bracket which requires the removal of the rear final drive cover aft of the transmission. #30 Torx required to unhook rear brake rod.

 For flanges and mounts we recommend 15 foot pounds of torque.
 On exhaust flanges you do not use any locking compound as our nuts are self-clinching.
 On bolts for frame and engine-mounted brackets we recommend that the threads be clean and that a low grade (Blue) thread locking compound be used with 15 foot pounds of torque.
 Bolts and nuts on our slotted brackets do not require a locking compound but can also be tightened to 15 foot pounds.

 In lieu of torque wrenches do not overtighten exhaust flanges to the point where they bend.
 In the case of bolts going into transmissions and into frames also do not attempt to see how strong you are as aluminum threads and bolts are weaker than you and your wrench are.
 Simply tighten things till the bolt stops and give another partial turn to firmly snug it.
 The last bit of tightening actually stretches things a bit and the tension holds things tight.
 Tightening should always be done in a sequence.
 Never finally tighten one part then go to the next...Always loosely tighten things in sequence and then finally tighten things in sequence.

 The exhaust should never be installed with any of its elements in tension.
 It has to rest in place without strain and be tigtened without strain.